transition.

 68 | Moeritherium

-More resembling a very young hippo than an elephant, Moeritherium was a porky little fellow who lived 35 million years ago.
-Again, like a hippo, it took to the water and subsisted on plants.
+More resembling a very young hippopotamus than an elephant, Moeritherium was a porky little fellow who lived 35 million years ago.
+Like the hippo, it took to the water and subsisted on plants.

 T69.jpg